RicoQ/Open-Class-Room-TP/README.txt

 		print(T)

 	you:	#! /usr/bin/python
-		for T in range(1,4): print(T)   #We create a Loop from a range, starting at 1 and finishing at 4, then we "print" the result.
+		for T in range(1,4): print(T)   #We create a Loop from a range, starting at 1 and finishing at 4, then we "print".